rglanz/EventValidation/readme.md

 2. Event Times

         Select a csv file with event times in seconds.
-(If you adjust the event times within the GUI, this file will be overwritten, so save a backup!)

 3. Time Series (Optional)